fhamborg/news-please/README.md

 The results are stored by default in JSON files in the `data` folder.

+### Add your own pages

+Want to crawl other websites?
+We've got your back!
+Simply go into the [`sitelist.json`](https://bitbucket.org/fhamborg/news-please/wiki/user-guide#markdown-header-add-own-urls) file and add the root URLs.

 ### ElasticSearch

 news-please also supports export to ElasticSearch.
 First, enable it in the `config.cfg` at `pythonx.x/dist-packages/newsplease`: